alefore/weblog/immutable-avl-trees.md

 #### AVL Trees: Rotations

+We call a binary search tree an "almost AVL" tree if its subtrees are AVL trees and their depth differs by at most 2.

 The rotation operations are at the heart of the AVL trees.
-They take a binary "almost AVL" tree that contains two AVL subtrees where the depth of the subtrees differs by at most 2 and, in constant time, modify the tree to turn it into an AVL tree.
+They take an almost AVL tree and, in constant time, produce an equivalent AVL tree.

+If the input tree was already an AVL tree, no rotation is needed: the tree is returned as is.
+Otherwise, if the difference in the subtrees' depth was actually 2, the rotations will produce a tree with depth equal to the depth of the input minus 1.

 #### AVL Trees: Insertion is Logarithmic